-Welcome to a new series of quick self-publishing tips from our upcoming speakers at the Alliance of Independent Authors Self-Publishing Advice Conference in association with London Book Fair.
-The conference is fast approaching, March 14-15th, 2020 is right around the corner, so what better way to launch the count down than with a tip from Ricardo Fayet, co-founder of Reedsy on outsourcing.
+Welcome to the next in the series of quick self-publishing tips from our upcoming speakers at the Alliance of Independent Authors Self-Publishing Advice Conference in association with London Book Fair.
+The conference count down continues, March 14-15th, 2020 is right around the corner, so what better way to continue the series than with a tip from bestselling author Adam Croft on thinking wide.

 Do you want to sell foreign rights?
 Now's your chance.
 The Alliance of Independent Authors in partnership with Michael Anderle and his team at LMBPN are announcing an exceptionally exciting opportunity that's open for recruitment RIGHT NOW.

 Together, we're running a longitudinal case study, an experiment if you like, where we will be providing coaching and support to a select group of indies on the path to selling translation rights.
 There will be a specific focus on Germany, but translation rights overall.

 The group of experts along with the selected authors and will meet (virtually) approximately every 6 weeks.
 The aim will be to provide free coaching and guidance to the indie authors participating through the process so that come London Book Fair in March 2020, they have meetings set up with rights buyers.

 Of course, there are no guarantees with this project.
 Like with any indie author business, we have to stay motivated and do the work ourselves.

 Who are we looking for?

 We’re looking for highly motivated individuals who are self-starters and willing to do the work to be able to sell rights at London Book Fair in March 2020.

 Ideally, we’re looking for someone who has sold roughly 50,000 books or the equivalent in KU.
 The reason for this is not to exclude anyone, but because we know that this is the level of sales at which rights buyer’s ears tend to prick up.